pebasics/api-docs/Errors/5 - Only [REQUEST_METHOD] is or are allowed.md

 # Explanation
-Only [REQUEST_METHOD] is/are allowed.
+Only [REQUEST_METHOD] is/are allowed

 # Solution
 API is refusing to process request where [REQUEST_METHOD] is/are only allowed.
-Change your request method to one in response and try again.
+Change your request method to one in response and try again